g0v-network/polis/README.md

    [docker-image-builds]: https://hub.docker.com/u/compdem
    [e2e-tests]: https://github.com/compdemocracy/polis/actions?query=workflow%3A%22E2E+Tests%22

+## About this Fork

+This fork is intended to be a bare minimal fork for adding continuous deployment to a future [unofficial] demonstration environment.

 ## :construction: Disclaimer

 The installation instructions below are currently focused on setting up a **development environment**.